JOTworks/AgeOfPython/README.md

 You can write in Python, and it will compile your code into AOE2Script.
 No more defrules, all commands look like normal functions.

+Another main feature is that it Scrapes from https://airef.github.io/ So there is autocomplete and infromation on commands and parameter types.

-the purpose of this project is to improve redablility and reusiblility so you can write and debug bigger and better AIs It includes functions, loops, nested if statements, Arrays ect.
+the purpose of this project is to improve redablility and reusiblility so you can write and debug AIs faster and better It includes functions, loops, nested if statements, Arrays ect.

 <p align="right">(<a href="#top">back to top</a>)</p>